OSC/ood-documentation/source/app-development/tutorial-ps-to-quota.rst

         scl enable rh-ruby22 nodejs010 git19 v8314 python27 -- bash
       fi

+   This means when I login to the host webtest04.osc.edu the SCL packages will be enabled in a new bash session.
+If you did the same you would replace ``webtest04`` with the hostname of your development node.

 Change the command we are using, fix the command output parsing, and fix the struct definition so the unit test passes.

 .. code-block:: diff